 It bugs me when I spend good money on a bottle of wine and find that I don’t like it as much as something less expensive.
 And while I love the quote “Life is too short to drink bad wine”, I’m too cheap to live by it and usually end up serving the second half of the bottle the next night.
 Sometimes Todd and I fool ourselves and say “It tastes better on day two, no?”
 But usually, we just drink it regretfully.

-This cake is going to end all that.
+White Wine Cake is going to end all that.
 Rather than finish up a bottle of wine we don’t love, I will now put the remainder in this cake.
 It was absolutely delicious and smelled so good baking that even Fuzz, who is pretty use to cakey smells around here, begged for a piece after dinner.

-The recipe appears in many different forms, so I used the version with the highest reviews on allrecipes and followed tips from reviewers, one of whom said she “despises” cake mix cakes but thought this one is “different”.
+The recipe appears in many different forms, so I used the version with the highest reviews and followed tips from reviewers, one of whom said she “despises” cake mix cakes but thought this one is “different”.

 I know what everyone is wondering.
 Do you taste the Chardonnay?
 Is the cake oaky and buttery with hints of pineapple, apple and toast?
 Well, no. I think maybe the wine just cancels out some of the box taste and maybe, I’m not sure, helps this cake have an outstanding texture and light crumb.
 Then again, that might just be from all the stabilizers and emulsifiers in the cake mix.
 I don’t know, but I’ll definitely make this again.